 Den här webbplatsen använder tjänsten Talande webb för uppläsning av innehåll på webbplatsen.

-An exhibit and window on the 16th century that is not just about noblemen and science.
-In the digital exhibition Insula Hvæna, we meet the 16th-century residents of Ven – the farmers, fishermen and children of the village.
+The Tycho Brahe Museum wants to create an experience channel to the 16th century, that not only tells about the nobility and science.
+In the digital exhibition "Insula Hvæna" we also meet the natives of the 16th century - the farmers, the fishermen and the children in the village.

 Experience Uraniborg from the inside and meet some of those who lived and worked here!
 Together with historical objects from the castle, some of its most exciting rooms are are displayed in a digital reconstruction.